LLNL/shroud/docs/reference.rst

     Name of the C++ object pointer set from the *C_this* argument.
     Defaults to ``SH_this``.

+F_array_type
+    Name of derived type used to store information about an array such as its address and size.
+    Defaults to *SHROUD_array*.

 F_C_prefix
     Prefix added to name of generated Fortran interface for C routines.
     Defaults to **c_**.